Maqshir/civ13-wiki/wiki/Guide_to_Hygiene.md

 1. Fill a bucket with at least 30 units of clean water, either from a well, or boiled in a pot from a puddle or river.
 2. Strip like you're at the club and just had 40 beers and don't care who sees your Johnson.
-In other words be naked.
+In other words, be naked.
 3. Target the chest area while on harm intent, and click yourself.
 4. This washes you, which should raise your hygiene enough so you're not stinky with a cloud of filth and smell around you.
 However it